Multi-material 3D printing: Fused filament fabrication (FFF)

-Single Nozzle Design
+Single-nozzle design

 The single nozzle design combines the different materials before or in the melting zone of the print head such that the materials are extruded through the same nozzle.
 For example: The different filaments can be cut and rejoined to a single strand of a mixed filament before being fed into the melting chamber.
 Such a technique is implemented in the Mosaic Palette.
-Another example is the multi-material upgrade by Prusa3d, which is mounted on top of a single material printer to add multi material capabilities.
+Another example is the Multi-Material Upgrade by Prusa Research, which is mounted on top of a single material printer to add multi-material capabilities.
 It uses a bowden style extrusion system with an additional axis to cut and select the material.
-To prevent impurities inside of the object a combined melting chamber has to be cleared from the previous material before a new one can be used.
-Depending on the implementation, the amount of waste material produced during the printing process may be significant.
-In some implementations, the previous material may be used as in-fill to prevent waste, or to simultaneously print a different object in which color does not matter.
+To prevent impurities inside of the object, a combined melting chamber has to be cleared from the previous material before a new one can be used.
+Depending on the implementation, the amount of waste material (often referred to as "poop") produced during the printing process may be significant.
+In some implementations, the previous material may be used as in-fill to prevent waste, or to simultaneously print a different object in which the colour does not matter.